tylerpcarter/inls161/index.md

 ###2015-07-20

+Death by PowerPoint > Edward Tufte is your best friend

 ###2015-07-21

+Communication > Visual presentation > Design

 ###2015-07-22

+Flow > Connecting with your audience > Keeping on track > Taking questions

 ###2015-07-23

-LAB:
+LAB: Working through technical problems with presentations (and everything else)

 ###2015-07-24

-NO CLASS - Reading Day
+*NO CLASS - Reading Day*

 ###2015-07-27